 Click the Edit This Page (pencil icon) next to the page you would like to edit

-Click the Add Block (+) button in the bottom left corner
+Click the +Add Block button

 Click, drag and drop the Video Block onto the desired space on your page